-- 7.4.1 The Investment Manger's registered office is 88 Wood Street, London, EC2V 7QR. - 7.4.2 The Investment Management Agreement may be terminated on three months written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.4.3 The principal business activity of Canaccord Genuity Wealth Limited is the provision of discretionary investment management services. - 7.5 The fees and expenses of the Investment Managers will be paid by the Company.
-Please see section 36 for further details. - 7.6 Copies of each Investment Manager's execution policy and voting policy are available from the ACD on request.
+- 7.1 The ACD has appointed Heritage Capital Management Ltd to provide discretionary investment management and related advisory services to the ACD pursuant to an investment management agreement (the Investment Management Agreement).
+The Investment Manager has the authority to make investment decisions on behalf of the Sub-Funds and the ACD. - 7.2 The Investment Management Agreement may be terminated on twelve months' written notice by the ACD or the Investment Manager.
+Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.3 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.4 The principal business activity of Heritage Capital Management Ltd is the provision of discretionary investment management services. - 7.5 The fees and expenses of the Investment Manager will be paid by the relevant Sub-Fund.
+Please see Section 35 for further details. - 7.6 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request. - 7.7 The Investment Manager is not part of the same corporate group as the ACD.